lukepag/background-color-change-solution/README.md

 ## Conclusion

 Congratulations!
-You've created a simple website using HTML, CSS, and JavaScript.
+You've created a simple website that changes the background color using HTML, CSS, and JavaScript.
 This is just the beginning – there are many more features and technologies to explore.
 Keep learning and experimenting to build more complex and dynamic websites.

 Feel free to reach out if you have any questions or feedback.
 Happy coding!